Now more than halfway through the Wind River Range, the trail took me on a “short” but tough day through a land of lakes and creeks.

 My jerry-rigged load lifters failed again; I re-tied them, more securely, and against a different place on my pack, hoping that that might help improve how the shoulder straps are pressing against my shoulders.
 It did help, a little at least, but it’s still not sufficient.

 I passed more blowdowns.
 A wildflower grew out of the dirt still clumped on the roots of an upended tree trunk.
-Lakes and creeks continued to proliferate; the land here had clearly once been covered by glaciers that left their mark.
+Lakes and creeks continued to proliferate; the land here had once been covered by glaciers that certainly left their mark.

-I passed a southbounder, who said going to Pinedale was well worth it — definitely good news to hear about a town I was looking to skip — as well as Knapsack Col, an alternate that starts shortly after the side-trail that leads towards Pinedale.
+I passed a southbounder, who said going to Pinedale was well worth it — definitely good news to hear about a town I was originally looking to skip — as well as Knapsack Col, an alternate that starts shortly after the side-trail that leads towards Pinedale.
 He’d gone into town from the campground Fuck-It is planning on exiting from, but it took him three hitches to get back to trail, which is quite a bit too unpredictable for me.

 I continued passing lakes and creeks, though they started diminishing in frequency as the trail climbed.
 Excluding the Cirque of the Towers alternate, the CDT itself has stayed alongside the Winds; this would be the first time the CDT actually went into these mountains.